 To submit an application, send a 1-2 page proposal, your curriculum vitae, a proposed timeline and a budget to Kevin W. Fogg, email@example.com.

-Conference travel grant applications accepted on a rolling basis.
+Conference travel grant applications are accepted on a rolling basis.

 Grant Usage Policy: